fail0verflow/hbc/README.md

-# The Homebrew Channel
+# The Homebrew Channel: Rebrewed

-This repository contains the public release of the source code for The Homebrew Channel.
+This repository contains the public release of the source code for The Homebrew Channel: Rebrewed.
+This is a fork of the original Homebrew Channel by fail0verflow with more stuff.

 Included portions: